 The Trinity is defined as being God the Father, God the Son, and God the Holy Spirit, or three separate co-equal, co-eternal persons as one God.
-I have already discussed how this statement is grammatical nonsense in Part 1 of this series.
-But now I want to go deeper into the grammar of this creed in order to show you dear reader, how it is an unbiblical concept.
-And I also want to drive home the concept of royal titles, I touched on this subject a bit in the last chapter.
-I aim to prove that these supposed names, or royal titles (the God the's...) are not all given to us by God himself in Scripture, but two of them are give to us by man.
+In Part 1 of this series, I discussed how this theological belief is grammatical nonsense.
+But now I want to go deeper into the grammar of this creed in order to show you, dear reader, how it is a completely unbiblical concept.
+And I also want to highlight the importance of royal titles, something I touched on a bit in the last chapter.
+I aim to prove that these supposed names, or royal titles of the Trinity (the God the's...) are not all given to us in Scripture, but two of them are give to us by man.

 For The Love Of Grammar!

 Of /uhv/ preposition - 1. expressing the relationship between a part and a whole, or

 2. expressing the relationship between a scale of measure and a

 [Relationship denotes how something or someone is related to another, like a father and son.]

 The /THuh/ definite article – used, especially before a noun, with a specifying or particularizing effect, as opposed to the indefinite or

 generalizing force of the indefinite article “a” or “an”.